skystrife/cpptoml/README.md

 - [ctoml][ctoml] is a C++11 implementation of a TOML parser, but only supports v0.2.0.
 - [libtoml][libtoml] is a C implementation of a TOML parser, which can be linked to from your C++ programs easily.
-It supports only v0.2.0 also.
+As of April 2016, it supports v0.4.0.
 - [tinytoml][tinytoml] is a C++11 implementation of a TOML parser, which also supports v0.4.0 as of November 2015.